 6. Display All Listening UDP Connections

-Users can take the same approach shown above command for displaying listening UDP connections.
+Users can take the same approach shown in the above command to display listening UDP connections.
 Open your favorite Linux terminal emulator and run the below command to do so.

 $ netstat -lu